By Elly Prior | Updated: 10-11- 2017

 Your antidepressants may contribute to your weight-gain, won't make you any happier and may lead to long-term damage - mentally and physically.
 You would do well to discuss with your doctor how you can come off them.
 There is really not much evidence now that they work at all - see my article on Natural Depression Treatments and scroll down to the video for vital info on antidepressants.

 Also - very significantly - according to Prof Helen Fisher, antidepressants also depress romantic feelings!

 I wonder how much time there is for you to spend time with friends, socialise and have fun.
 That is something that would really contribute to your well-being.

 You didn't ask me a question Mary, but I suspect that you have been thinking about whether you should leave Steve.
-I do not have enough information to say anything sensible about that, but I recommend my relationship test: Stay or Walk Away.
+I do not have enough information to say anything sensible about that, but I recommend my Relationship Guide and Test: Stay or Walk Away.
 From what you have written at least, I can read between the lines that you may feel all Steve's attention goes to his dancing and the children and that there is perhaps little for you.
 I suspect that both of you are unhappy with the relationship now, Mary, but it seems there is much to fight for and my goodness - all the evidence is that you both have the personal inner resources to overcome a difficulty when you put your mind to it!

 I wish you all the best for happier times, Mary and do come back and comment.